Exporting rudof as an MCP server

 /path/to/rudofwith the actual path to yourrudofbinary.

-Using HTTP-SSE transport
+Using Streamable HTTP transport

 mcp-remotecommand). - The Authorization Server is deployed and running (see